A home is bought once a decade — so your real asset isn't the next listing, it's the referral network you're letting go cold.

 Industry benchmarks — every figure carries a cited source.

-When there is no second purchase to win, the lever is closing the gap between the 90% who would refer and the ~17% who actually do — and every dormant relationship the AI reactivates compounds against an acquisition channel where referrals already drive the next deal.
+When there is no second purchase to win, the lever is closing the gap between the 90% who would refer and the ~17% who actually do — and every dormant relationship the AI computes and reactivates as next-best-action compounds against an acquisition channel where referrals already drive the next deal.
 Proactively working the referral window, rather than passively logging it, is the difference.
 Directional logic, not a guaranteed outcome.

 Brands in real estate we work with